 I live in a condo – a small condo.
 I love my home but it’s a place that my husband and I are quickly outgrowing.
 I’m always craving more space especially around the holidays – mainly for decorating and entertaining.
 Hopefully next year we’ll have a home to celebrate Christmas in (more to come on that!) but in the meantime, I’ll continue getting creative with my small living space!

-The key to decorating small spaces is to make the most of the space you DO have.
+The key to decorating small spaces for Christmas is to make the most of the space you DO have.
 I’m going share some tips and tricks to make the smaller areas of your home festive.
 This décor can be displayed anywhere (regardless of how large or small your home is) but for demonstration sake, I will be showing you how we used these ideas to decorate our bedroom.
 All items in the post are affordable and were purchased from exclusively from Target and Marshalls.
 I hope these tips will help make your decorating a little easier this year!
 All items are linked in the Shop the Post section at the bottom of this post.

 Buy Festive Pillows and Throws

 Adding pillows and throws to your bed or couch is one of the easiest ways to decorate for the holidays.
 Just swap out your normal accent pillows with something fun and festive.
 My favorite way to decorate for Christmas is with fur, plaids and knits.
 My plaid pillows are by Ralph Lauren and were a #marshallssurprise !
-The fur and knit pillows are both from Target.
+The fur and plaid pillows are both from Target.

 TIP: If you’re hesitant to spend a lot on Christmas pillows (to only display one month a year), go for the fur.
 Fur is great because you can keep it out past the holidays and through the winter.